AdobeDocs/journeys.en/help/using/event/experience-event-schema.md

 ---
 # About ExperienceEvent Schemas for [!DNL Journey Orchestration] Events

+>[!CAUTION]
+>
+>**Looking for Adobe Journey Optimizer**?
+Click [here](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/ajo-home){target="_blank"} for Journey Optimizer documentation.
+>
+>
+>_This documentation refers to legacy Journey Orchestration materials which has been replaced by Journey Optimizer.
+Please contact your account team if you have questions about your access to Journey Orchestration or Journey Optimizer._

 [!DNL Journey Orchestration] events are XDM Experience Events that are sent to the Adobe Experience Platform via Streaming Ingestion.

-As such, an important prerequisite for setting up events for [!DNL Journey Orchestration] is that you are familiar with the Adobe Experience Platform’s Experience Data Model (or XDM) and how to compose XDM Experience Event schemas, as well as how to stream XDM-formatted data to the Adobe Experience Platform.
+As such, an important prerequisite for setting up events for [!DNL Journey Orchestration] is that you are familiar with the Adobe Experience Platform's Experience Data Model (or XDM) and how to compose XDM Experience Event schemas, as well as how to stream XDM-formatted data to the Adobe Experience Platform.

 ## Schema requirements for [!DNL Journey Orchestration] Events

 The first step in setting up an event for [!DNL Journey Orchestration] is to ensure that you have an XDM schema defined to represent the event, and a dataset created to record instances of the event on the Adobe Experience Platform.
-Having a dataset for your events is not strictly necessary, but sending the events to a specific dataset will allow you to maintain users’ event history for future reference and analysis, so it is always a good idea.
+Having a dataset for your events is not strictly necessary, but sending the events to a specific dataset will allow you to maintain users' event history for future reference and analysis, so it is always a good idea.
 If you do not already have a suitable schema and dataset for your event, both of those tasks can be done in the Adobe Experience Platform web interface.

 ![](../assets/schema1.png)